areijngoudt/areijngoudt.github.io/_posts/2016-04-28-using-rx-in-node-to-load-requests-in-parallel.markdown

 layout: post
 tags: [Rx, Node, Parallel]
 ---
-# Using Rx in Node to load requests in parallel

 Sometimes you need to load some requests in parallel before returning the joint results.
 With RxJs, this is pretty simple to do.